danger/danger.systems/static/source/guides/creating_your_first_plugin.html.md

 ### Creating the Plugin

 Starting is pretty simple, we have a [template][template].
 As well as a command to get you started.
-Your first step is the name, the [Rubygems rule][gem_rules] is `[core_app]-[gem]_[name]`.
+Your first step is the name: the [Rubygems rule][gem_rules] is `[core_app]-[gem]_[name]`.
 So, the first space is always a `-` then later spaces would be `_`.
 E.g. `danger-wizard_hat`.

-Now you know the rules, in your development folder run `danger plugins create [name]`.
-This will create a README similar to [danger-proselint][prose_readme]'s
+Now that you know the rules, in your development folder run `danger plugins create [name]`.
+This will create a README similar to the one for [danger-proselint][prose_readme].

 ```
 $ danger plugins create guitar_lessons